PublicSatanicVoid/WindowsPowerWash/docs/removing-edge.md

 There is a _remarkable_ amount of low-quality, blatantly incorrect advice out there about how to remove Edge - as well as plenty of sites asserting that it can't be removed at all.

 Anyone who tells you to simply delete the `NoRemove` registry value from Edge's uninstall location, or to run Edge's `setup.exe` with some certain combination of flags, is wrong.
-Maybe this used to work, but it is still being passed around as valid advice despite Microsoft making both of those methods insufficient.
+Maybe this used to work, but it is still being passed around as valid advice despite Microsoft blocking both of those methods from working.

 ### The NoRemove issue